ARMmbed/mbed-os/features/FEATURE_BLE/targets/TARGET_CORDIO/doc/PortingGuide.md

 You can use the application [mbed-os-cordio-hci-passthrough](https://github.com/ARMmbed/mbed-os-cordio-hci-passthrough) to proxify a Bluetooth controller connected to an Mbed board.

-The host sent bytes over the board serial, which the `HCITransport Driver` then forwards.
+The host sent bytes over the board serial, which the `HCITransport Driver` forwards.
 Bytes sent by the controller go back to the host through the board serial.

-This application can be used to validate the transport driver and debug the initialization process.
+You can use this application to validate the transport driver and debug the initialization process.